RosettaCommons/documentation/internal_documentation/SEWING.md

 ```

 ##Dictionary
 * model: A node that can be connected by edges.
 A collection of segments.
-Defined as struct whose elements are 	model_id, pdb_code, structure_id, distance, hoist_angle, packing_angle and meridian_angle
+Generally, 2-5 pieces of segment constitute the model.
+Currently for continuous SEWING, 3 pieces of secondary structures called smotif (like HLH, or HLE) is a model (5 pieces of secondary structures as a model for continuous SEWING are in active development).
+Defined as struct whose elements are model_id, pdb_code, structure_id, distance, hoist_angle, packing_angle and meridian_angle.

 * segment: A collection of secondary structures.
-Defined as struct whose elements are segment_id, dssp_code and chimera BOOLEAN.
-Generally, 2-5 pieces of secondary structure constitute the segment.
-Currently for continuous SEWING, 3 pieces of secondary structures called smotif (like HLH, or HLE) is a segment (5 pieces of secondary structures as a segment for continuous SEWING are in development by Doonam)
+As of now just 1 secondary structure equals 1 segment.

 * secondary structures: H, L, E